Scoping Reviews, Mapping Reviews and Evidence Gap Maps (NEW for 2021)

 1 day course: Thursday, 8th July 2021

-£349 - Standard Rate - For bookings received on or before 11pm on TBC, or when the course reaches full capacity, whichever is soonest.
+£349 - Standard Rate - For bookings received on or before 11pm on 24th June 2021, or when the course reaches full capacity, whichever is soonest.

 £125 - Eligible ScHARR Staff/ScHARR Students Only.
 This is a reduced fee available to our current ScHARR Staff, and/or current ScHARR Students, where fees will be paid either directly by the ‘delegate’, or directly by ScHARR, and not from any external funding source (either directly or indirectly).
 Eligibility will need to be confirmed via Karen Holden to enable you to access the password required for booking at this rate.